israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Expression Closures

  Expression closures are a shorthand function syntax for writing simple functions.
- This addition is nothing more than a shorthand for writing simple functions.
+ This addition is nothing more than a shorthand for writing simple functions, giving the language something similar to a typical Lambda notation.

 ### Destructuring Assignment